Hey Kids (Start Here)

-Happy Quantum Field Tuesday; you have been science charm’d.
+Happy Quantum Field Tuesday; you have been science charm’d!

 Chapter warnings: Realistic depictions of neurological, physical, and bureaucratic trauma.
 War.
 Grief.
 Death.
 Mental illness.
 Regular illness.

-Text iteration: Witching hour.
+Text iteration: Midnight.

 Additional notes: None.